TH3xACE/EDR-Test/README.rst

 **What is Cobalt Strike ?**

+Cobalt Strike is a platform for adversary simulations and red team operations.
+The product is designed to execute targeted attacks and emulate the post-exploitation actions of advanced threat actors.

 Adversary Simulations and Red Team Operations are security assessments that replicate the tactics and techniques of an advanced adversary in a network.
 While penetration tests focus on unpatched vulnerabilities and misconfigurations, these assessments benefit security operations and incident response.

 **What is Aggressor Script ?**